Mysterious pathology, fascinating anatomy & healing- a case of NSRCT of tooth 44

 The following details could be confirmed with the help of cbct imaging-

-3. Radiolucent circular area in deeper layer of the tooth was seen.
-The radiolucency did not appeared to be communicating with the outer layer of the tooth, which could be indicative of internal resorption
+- Radiolucent circular area in deeper layer of the tooth was seen.
+The radiolucency could be indicative of external resorption

 Treatment Plan-